-The cost of hardwood floor installation depends on several factors including the price of materials, labor cost, ease of installation and the room itself.
-Choosing the right type of wood flooring is not simply a matter of aesthetics but also impact the repair and maintenance cost of your floor in the future.
+The cost of hardwood floor installation depends on several factors including the price of materials, labor cost, ease of installation, and the room itself.
+Choosing the right type of wood flooring is not simply a matter of aesthetics but also impacts the repair and maintenance cost of your floor in the future.

-Unlike installing the floor yourself, you have to pay labor cost when hiring a pro.
-The size of floor needs to be installed is also a matter.
-Installing hardwood floor for a large room is obviously cost more than a smaller one.
+Unlike installing the floor yourself, you have to pay labor costs when hiring a pro.
+The size of the floor that needs to be installed is also a matter.
+Installing a hardwood floor for a large room is obviously costs more than a smaller one.

 Generally, a basic refinishing job takes from 4 to 5 hours per 100 square feet with a cost of $1.50 – $5.00 per square foot.
 The cost you have to pay is determined by equipment need, size of the floor, home’s location, and labor cost.
 There are mainly 4 steps in a refinishing project: preparation for work, sanding, staining hardwood floor, and finishing.

 You can reduce the cost by preparing the floor yourself as long as it isn’t seriously damaged.
 Make sure the furniture is moved out, cleaned the floor and let it dry completely before sanding.

 After being sanded, the floor will be back to its natural look, just like an unfinished floor.
 After that, hardwood floor will lose its coat and need to be applied one or more new finishing coat.
 The new coat will protect your floor from the penetration of water and stain, so make sure the product you will use is good enough.
 It may be more costly but it’s worth it.

 If you have a tight budget, installation and refinishing hardwood floor yourself will save you significantly.
 But not everyone is a DIYer, so hiring a pro to take all of the jobs for you is also a wise decision.
 Remember that you still have lots of options to reduce your hardwood floor services cost.